Home

 The course includes a comprehensive textbook covering the IGCSE syllabus and contains lots of case studies and exercises to develop your understanding.
 These are backed up by ten tutor marked assignments to check you are "on the right track."
 The final assignment is a complete mock exam which is marked to examination standard and a grade awarded so that you can monitor your progress.

 Suitable for children of 14 or over, average approximate study time 100-150 hours, this course is also an excellent companion to IGCSE accounting with which it slightly overlaps.
-This course also covers the Edexcel specification.

 accounting